 Go to Retiree Tax Map New Mexico Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Least Tax Friendly The Land of Enchantment is not a magical place for well-off retirees.
 Social Security benefits, retirement accounts and pensions are all taxable.
 The state does offer a retirement-income exemption of up to $8,000, but you must meet certain income restrictions to qualify.
 Plus, the sales tax has a broad reach, hitting most services in addition to goods.
 On the bright side, if you make it 100 years old, income tax is totally waived.
 State Sales Tax 5.125% state levy.
-Localities can add as much as 4.125%, and the average combined rate is 7.66%, according to the Tax Foundation.
+Localities can add as much as 4.13%, and the average combined rate is 7.78%, according to the Tax Foundation.
 New Mexico’s tax is a gross receipts tax that covers most services.
-Income Tax Range Low: 1.7% (on up to $5,500 of taxable income for single filers and $8,000 for joint filers)High: 4.9% (on taxable income over $16,000 for single filers and over $24,000 for married couples filing jointly) Effective income tax rate: 4.1%/individual, 4.6%/joint Social Security Benefits are taxed.
+Income Tax Range Low: 1.7% (on up to $5,500 of taxable income for single filers and $8,000 for joint filers)High: 4.9% (on taxable income over $16,000 for single filers and over $24,000 for married couples filing jointly).
+Active-duty pay for service members is exempt.
+Social Security Benefits are taxed.
 But Social Security income can be included as part of an overall retirement-income exemption of up to $8,000 per person, subject to income restrictions.
-Exemptions for Other Retirement Income The state offers a low- and middle-income exemption, with a maximum exemption of $2,500.
-To qualify, adjusted gross income must be $36,667 or less for single filers, $27,500 or less for married filing separately, or $55,000 or less for married filing jointly or head of household.A retirement-income exemption of up to $8,000 applies for people 65 and older.
-Single filers with an adjusted gross income under $28,500, married couples filing jointly earning less than $51,000 and married taxpayers filing separately with less than $25,500 qualify for this exemption.New Mexico seniors 65 or older with a modified gross income of $22,000 or less may qualify for a low-income comprehensive tax rebate.
-Seniors with at least $28,000 in out-of-pocket medical expenses for themselves, their spouses or their dependents during the tax year may also claim a $2,800 tax credit.
-In addition, New Mexico seniors with $28,000 or more in out-of-pocket medical expenses may exempt up to $3,000 in income from their state income taxes.IRAsQualifies for retirement-income exemption.401(k)s and Other Defined-Contribution Employer Retirement PlansQualifies for retirement-income exemption.Private PensionsQualifies for retirement-income exemption.Public PensionsQualifies for retirement-income exemption.
-Property Taxes The median property tax on New Mexico’s median home value of $158,400 is $1,197.Tax breaks for seniors: There is a property tax rebate for seniors.
+Exemptions for Other Retirement Income A retirement-income exemption of up to $8,000 applies for people 65 and older.
+Single filers with an adjusted gross income under $28,500, married couples filing jointly earning less than $51,000 and married taxpayers filing separately with less than $25,500 qualify for this exemption.The state also provides tax relief for seniors with high medical bills: Those 65 and older are eligible for a income tax exemption of up to $3,000 medical expenses for either the filer or his or her spouse or dependents.
+The expenses must exceed $28,000 and must not be reimbursed or compensated by other means like health insurance or Medicaid.
+Seniors may also claim an additional refundable credit of up to $2,800 for unreimbursed or uncompensated medical expenses.
+IRAsQualifies for retirement-income exemption.401(k)s and Other Defined-Contribution Employer Retirement PlansQualifies for retirement-income exemption.Private PensionsQualifies for retirement-income exemption.Public PensionsQualifies for retirement-income exemption.IRAsQualifies for retirement-income exemption.401(k)s and Other Defined-Contribution Employer Retirement PlansQualifies for retirement-income exemption.Private PensionsQualifies for retirement-income exemption.Public PensionsQualifies for retirement-income exemption.
+Property Taxes The median property tax on New Mexico’s median home value of $161,600 is $1,232.Tax breaks for seniors: There is a property tax rebate for seniors.
 Homeowners 65 and older who earn $16,000 or less are eligible for a property tax credit of up to $250 (married filing jointly) or $125 (single taxpayers).
 Also, low-income homeowners 65 or older can apply to have the tax valuation of their property frozen.
 Residents of Los Alamos and Santa Fe counties who earn $24,000 or less may also qualify for a low-income property tax rebate.
 Vehicle Taxes Motor vehicle excise tax due on purchase: 3% (well below general sales tax rate).
-Inheritance and Estate Taxes There is no inheritance tax or estate tax.
+Inheritance and Estate Taxes None.